 Dana is interested in becoming more active in the local chapter of IDA in order to be an integral part of its growth and development.
-As an educational therapist, Dana sees on a daily basis how learning differences, especially dyslexia, greatly impact students and their academic, social and emotional progress.
+As an educational therapist, she sees on a daily basis how learning differences, especially dyslexia, greatly impact students and their academic, social and emotional progress.
 Dana feels, that being a member of the board of directors is a great opportunity to work closely with parents and professionals to promote outreach, support, and education to the San Diego community.
 Also, that participating on the board will encourage her to continue to expand her knowledge base of dyslexia and other reading disabilities.
 In addition to her personal and professional interest in IDA, Dana truly believes that awareness is key to educate the community about dyslexia and to provide individuals (parents, teachers, etc.) with the necessary resources to help support our struggling students.

-Bailey Quon is a special education teacher at NewBridge School, serving students with learning disabilities, including dyslexia, in grades kindergarten through eighth.
+Bailey Quon is an Education Specialist at NewBridge School, serving students with learning disabilities, including dyslexia, in grades kindergarten through eighth.
 Bailey graduated with her B.A. in Communicative Disorders from the University of New Mexico.
 She received her B.A. in Education from The College of Santa Fe with an endorsement in TESOL and spent 5 years as a teacher in Albuquerque, New Mexico.
 She helped pilot a Wilson Fundations program in her 1st grade class and during this time she became interested in supporting children with learning differences.
 She moved west to San Diego in 2007 and now holds a Multiple Subject Teaching Credential with a Cross-cultural, Language and Academic Development (CLAD) Certificate.
 She received her Level II Education Specialist Instruction Credential from Chapman University and also has training in Orton-Gillingham, a multi-sensory approach.
 Bailey continues to seek new ways to teach each student ‘how’ to learn using strategy-based methods to elicit efficient and effective acquisition and use information.